-At the same time, we learned also not to respect authority (goverment) because (very simplified) authority will simply f*ck you when it benefits them to do so and you will be on your own.
+At the same time, we learned also not to respect authority (government) because (very simplified) the authority will simply f*ck you when it benefits them to do so and you will be on your own.

-Police, goverment, law, become for a lot of people just words.
+Police, government, law, become for a lot of people just words.
 They counted only on themselves because of the experience they went through.

 From the survivalist point of view, a lot of good things maybe.
 But from the point of a normal functional society, a lot of bad things.